philsupertramp/chess/README.md

 This project will be used to train a model using deep reinforcement learning (deep RL) based on opponents play.
 Nevertheless, the game can be played in multi-player mode without fancy ML features.

-The project will eventually contain the following features (ticked ones are implemented already)
+The project will eventually contain the following features (ticked ones implemented)
 - [ ] complete chess game
 - [ ] history log and game loading